|On this page:

 Student tip: Bring minimal toiletries: you can buy brands like Dove, Pantene Pro-V, etc. at the supermarkets if you run out, and not that much is really needed for 2.5 months.

-- Large duffle bag or large back pack (preferable) to carry everything in (tape your name and address on the inside as well on an outside tag);
+- Large duffle bag or large back pack (preferable) to carry everything in (tape your name and address on the inside as well as on an outside tag); Keep in mind that smaller is better and less is more!
+Bags in the past have ranged from 50l to 85l.
+You'll rarely have to carry your bag for extended periods, but if you can't lift it, you've packed too much.

-- Student tip: Bring a small, compactable pillow if you have room.
+- Student tip: Bring a small, compactable camping pillow if you have room.

 - Bath towel and face cloth (quick-dry is preferable...);